Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing coming home

-During the onset of the first ceremony in year 2, I got the overwhelming feeling that I had been in this space before, for eternities, and that I recognised that sacred space.
+At the beginning of the first ceremony in year 2, I had the overwhelming feeling that I had been in this space before, for eternities, and that I recognised this sacred space.

 In a later experience, this feeling of coming home to a space where I had been for eternities reappeared in a Mahamudra meditation retreat.
 Then, it reappeared as feeling-tone of a mystical "mind only" experience.